ncl-mars/Spectres/README.md

 a blender add-on to implement few tools and a library (shaders + geometry nodes)

 ### Intentions
-- Provide a tool to facilitate the use of materials and nodes.
+- To provide a tool to facilitate the use of materials and nodes.
-- To developp a library among a group of students to respond to their needs, and provide them an easy access to this content
+- To develop a library among a group of students to respond to their needs, and provide them an easy access to this content

 ### Installation